Unity Mitford: Inside the inner circle

-From this point on, Mitford was inducted into Hitler's inner circle and remained with him for five years.
+From this point on, Mitford was inducted into Hitler's inner circle, and remained with him for five years.
 When Hitler announced the Anschluss in 1938, she appeared with him on the balcony in Vienna.
 She was later arrested in Prague for distributing Nazi propaganda.
 Pryce Jones reports that "She [Mitford] saw him, it seemed, more than a hundred times, no other English person could have anything like that access to Hitler", and the suspicions of the British SIS were aroused.

 MI5 officer Guy Liddell wrote in his diary: "Unity Mitford had been in close and intimate contact with the Führer and his supporters for several years, and was an ardent and open supporter of the Nazi regime.
 She had remained behind after the outbreak of war and her action had come perilously close to high treason."
 A 1936 report went further, proclaiming her "more Nazi than the Nazis", and stated that she gave the Hitler salute to the British Consul General in Munich, who immediately requested that her passport be impounded.
 In 1938, Hitler gave her a choice of four apartments in Munich.

-Mitford is reported to have visited one apartment to discuss her decoration and design plans while the soon-to-be-dispossessed residents, a Jewish couple, sat in the kitchen crying.
-Immediately prior to this, she had lived in the house of Erna Hanfstaengl, sister of early Hitler admirer and confidant Ernst Hanfstaengl, but was ordered to leave when Hitler became angry with the Hanfstaengls.
+Immediately prior to this, Mitford had lived in the house of Erna Hanfstaengl, sister of early Hitler admirer and confidant Ernst Hanfstaengl, but was ordered to leave when Hitler became angry with the Hanfstaengls.
+In the summer of 1939, Hitler arranged for a Jewish couple to be dispossessed from their apartment in Munich so that Mitford could move in.
+Mitford is reported to have visited to discuss her decoration and design plans, while the soon-to-be-dispossessed residents sat in the kitchen crying.
+On June 5 Unity wrote to her sister Diana that she had found an apartment which belonged to a "'young Jewish couple who are going abroad'".
+According to Mary S. Lovell's book The Sisters, Unity saw the couple and "apparently amicably" purchased some furniture from them.

 Many prominent Nazis were also suspicious of Mitford and her relationship to their Führer.
 In his memoirs, Inside the Third Reich, Albert Speer said of Hitler's select group: "One tacit agreement prevailed: No one must mention politics.
 The sole exception was Lady [sic] Mitford, who even in the later years of international tension persistently spoke up for her country and often actually pleaded with Hitler to make a deal with Britain.
 In spite of Hitler's discouraging reserve, she did not abandon her efforts through all those years".
 Mitford summered at the Berghof where she continued to discuss a possible German–British alliance with Hitler, going so far as to supply lists of potential supporters and enemies.
 Mitford was at Berghof while the Hitler-Schuschnigg meeting took place in February 1938.